 - Being matriculated in an approved program of study

 - Taking courses which are applicable toward student’s declared program of study

 - Not being in default on a federal student loan

-- Being a U.S. citizen or eligible non-citizen
+- Being a U.S. citizen, eligible non-citizen or eligible undocumented student

 - Having a high school transcript on file